epfl-lasa/Joint-Space-SCA/simulation/README.md

-Simulation is heavily based on https://github.com/epfl-lasa/iCub-Assistant , please follow the repo guide to build it.
+Simulation is heavily based on https://github.com/epfl-lasa/iCub-Assistant , with major changes in IK solver, SCA dependencies and some `main.cpp` modfications.
+Please follow the repo guide to build the simulation.